It’s a question I see asked fairly often, “Why Does Creatine Make Me Hungry?”

 So, once again, you can’t really blame the creatine for your increased appetite.

-You should also be wary of what you mix or eat with creatine, especially when it comes to carbs and sugar.
+• Be wary of what you mix or eat with creatine, especially when it comes to carbs and sugar, which can cause a spike in blood sugar, thus leading to increased appetite.